 A suit was filed by Ruston Louisiana Hospital Company, LLC against Lincoln Health Foundation on July 6, 2018, concerning Medicare cost reimbursements.
 The suit seeks recovery of \$703,562 plus attorney's fees.
-On December 30, 2019, the District Court made a judgement ruling that the Foundation had no liability to the Plaintiff but the Plaintiff has filed an appeal with the District Court's ruling to the United States Court of Appeals for the Fifth Circuit.
-The Appellate Court has not issued a decision as of the report date.
-It is management's opinion that the Foundation should not be a party to the suit and will be dismissed as a defendant in the case.
+On December 30, 2019, the District Court made a judgement ruling that the Foundation had no liability to the Plaintiff, but the Plaintiff has filed an appeal with the District Court's ruling to the United States Court of Appeals for the Fifth Circuit.
+The Appellate Court has issued a ruling against Ruston Louisiana Hospital Company, LLC in their lawsuit against the Foundation at the week of November 2, 2020.
+The lawsuit is officially complete.
 Lincoln Health Foundation has recorded no liability nor incurred any legal fees related to the suit.